artfulaction/Birth-control-survey-data/README.md

-# Birth-control-survey-data
+# Processing and visualizing birth control survey data
-This is my code (written in R) to process data from a survey on birth control methods.
+This is my code (written in R) to process, clean, analyze, and graph data from a survey on birth control methods.

-The survey contained multiple choice and user-centered responses.
+The survey contained multiple choice and user-centered responses that required cleaning before creating graphs.

 The data processing includes:
 * filtering out null responses